International Seminar on Macedonian Language, Literature, and Culture | Lectorates

 INALCO Institute in Paris

-The Macedonian language is taught as a major subject, with degrees awarded for undergraduate, master's, and doctoral studies in Macedonian studies.
+The Macedonian language is studied as a major subject (undergraduate, master’s, and doctoral studies).

 Number of classes per week: 23.